angelrodes/Agriculture_10Be_simulator/README.md

 ## More info

-I will create a post illusrated by this model in [my blog](https://angelrodes.wordpress.com/blog-2/).
+There is a post illusrated by this model in [my blog](https://angelrodes.wordpress.com/2021/03/31/agriculture-be-10-simulator/).

 ## Licence